KhaledSaleh122/flixflow/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Overview

 Welcome to FlixFlow, an innovative online streaming website crafted for a modern audience.
 This platform is not just about streaming movies; it's about creating an interactive community of movie enthusiasts.
-With a blend of robust backend technologies and a user-centric frontend, we offer a seamless movie-watching experience.
+With a blend of robust backend technologies and a user-centric frontend, it offer a seamless movie-watching experience.

 ![Project Homepage](https://i.imgur.com/Ffm6ha9.png)
 ![Project Roompage](https://i.imgur.com/YiMakr2.png)